jaffrene/jaffrene/README.md

 - 👋 Hi, I’m @jaffrene
 - 👀 I’m interested in ...
-UX Design
+Software Development
 - 🌱 I’m currently learning ...
-UX Design
+HTML, CSS, Javascript, Python
 - 💞️ I’m looking to collaborate on ... projects involving the user experience
 - 📫 How to reach me ... send me a message :)